So you want to start a blog, huh? Awesome!

 Now it’s time to come up with a name.
 For this part of the exercise, set a timer for 15 minutes and jot down every blog name that comes to mind.
 No crossing ideas out!
 Let the creative juices flow!

-Once the timer goes off and you have your list, eliminate all names that are common word to other blogs in your space.
+Once the timer goes off and you have your list, eliminate all names that are common words to other blogs in your space.
 For travel, get rid of all names with wandering (learn from my mistake on this one…), traveling, nomadic, adventurous, vagabond, etc. Think of the blogs you read and don’t sound like them.

 Now, go back through your list and pick out your 10 favorite names.
-Maybe ask family and friends for help?

 Once you have a list of top 10 names, list them in order from your favorite to least favorite in case the first few are already taken (more on this later).